SS Lazio supporters: The new millennium

 The 2002–03 Serie A season was an important year for the Irriducibili as they achieved their fifteenth anniversary and in that same year, Lazio opted to retire the jersey number 12, permanently dedicated to Curva Nord.

 The Curva Nord was led by the Banda Noantri; a group which existed from 2000 until 2005 but then disappeared due to some of the members getting banned from the stadium or sentenced to prison.
 They took over the Curva Nord from the Irriducibili during the season 2009/10, when the leaders of Irriducibili decided to invite politician Polverini on to the Curva Nord, which was not accepted by the vast majority of the ultras on the Curva Nord and on Tribuna Tevere.
 The leaders are members from the group Banda Noantri and from In Basso a Destra.
 Apart from those there are the CML '74.
 Groups such as Viking and Veterani disappeared many years ago.
 The Legione Mr. Enrich are based in the old Curva Sud-Maestrelli together with Ardite Schiere.
 In 2006, Sodalizio was born, allowing fans all over Italy to follow Lazio more actively, in both home and away matches.
 On 7 August 2019, Fabrizio "Diabolik" Piscitelli the leader of the Irriducibili, who was also involved in crime, was murdered.
+The newest subgroup of SS Lazio supporters was founded in 2024 in Croatia.
+Their name is Legia Latina in the reference of old Roman soldiers.
 After 33 years, the Irriducibili disbanded on 27 February 2020, citing "too much blood, too many banning orders, too many arrests."